Challenges for heavy QCD axion inflation: Discussion

 Lastly let us discuss to what extent the heavy QCD axion inflation works in the presence of other PQ symmetry breaking terms.
 So far we have assumed that the QCD axion potential receives two instanton contributions which increase the axion mass compared to the usual QCD axion mass.
 Given that the natural inflation with a single cosine term has been already excluded by observation, the axion potential considered in this letter is its simplest and the minimal extension.
 However, there may be other PQ symmetry breaking terms which change the inflaton dynamics and/or contribute to the strong CP phase.
 It is possible to realize successful slow-roll inflation in the presence of more than two instanton contributions, but the relation between the mass and decay constant can be modified especially in the odd $n$ case.
 This is because the light axion mass at the minimum is due to the upside-down symmetry of the potential, which is generically lost in the presence of other (sizable) PQ breaking terms.
 Let us estimate on the conservative condition on such an extra PQ breaking term.
 Suppose that the dangerous PQ breaking terms have the form of $ \frac{f_\f^{4+r}}{M_{\rm pl}^r} \cos[\frac{c_r \f}{f_\f}+ \theta_r]\sim c_r \theta_r \frac{f_\f^{4+r}}{M_{\rm pl}^r}\frac{ \f}{f_\f},$ where we have expanded the cosine-term around $\f\sim 0$ by assuming $|\theta_r| \lesssim 1$ in the last approximation.
 Let us require that the axion potential during inflation is not disturbed by this extra term.
-The most sensitive part in \Eq{app} is the linear term proportional to $\Theta \sim f_\f^3/M_{\rm pl}^3.$ By requiring the PQ breaking term to be smaller than the linear term in \eq{app}, the inflation dynamics remains unchanged if $f_\f\lesssim 10^{-\frac{12}{r-3}} \times M_{\rm pl} $ for $r>3.$
+The most sensitive part in \Eq{app} is the linear term proportional to $\Theta \sim f_\f^3/M_{\rm pl}^3.$ By requiring the PQ breaking term to be smaller than the linear term in \eq{app}, the inflation dynamics remains unchanged if $f_\f\lesssim 10^{-\frac{12}{r-3}} \times M_{\rm pl} $ for $r>3.$ If this is satisfied, the inflation dynamics is not modified, and the contribution to the strong CP phase is negligible.
+For the parameter region of interest, the term with $r\geq 5$ can be safely neglected.
+The situation is somewhat analogous to the PQ quality problem; for the PQ mechanism to solve the strong CP problem, the PQ symmetry must be predominantly broken by the IR non-perturbative QCD effect, and other possible breaking terms must be extremely suppressed unless their minima are aligned with $\bar{\theta}_{\rm QCD} =0$. {In ordinary heavy QCD axion scenarios, such quality problem can be relaxed if the decay constant is small enough.
+In our scenario, on the other hand, the quality problem is closely related with the slow-roll conditions for successful inflation. }